andymeneely/project-timber-wolf/scenarios/scenarios.md

 ### Setup

 * Events: Use Events 1-21
-* Special Events: Place Reinforcements on top of Event 14
+* Special Events: Place _Reinforcements_ on top of Event 14.
+Place _Panic!_ on top of Event 17.

 We suggest using these Character & Skill combinations: